This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 If you don’t have a Texas-size muffin pan or just prefer to make standard-size muffins, reduce the cooking time to approximately 15 minutes.
 The muffins should be golden brown and a toothpick inserted into the center will come out clean.

 Got strawberries on hand?
-Get to baking these strawberry cheesecake muffins!
+Get to baking these strawberry cream cheese muffins!

 Love this recipe?
 Please leave a 5-star review below!